Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Single-target

-**Attack:** Focus
+**Targeted defense:** Focus

 **Duration:** Instant

 </div>

 As you pray, charge begins to build up on your target, causing their hair to stand on end.
-Make a Focus attack against a creature of your choice within range.
+Make a special attack against Focus against a creature of your choice within range.
 If you hit, apply 6 + Presence stacks of shock to them.

 ### Genesis of Accumulation - Miracle